emetsger/nihms-submission/README.md

 ### Packager (Transport) Configuration

-The `Packager` configuration contains the parameters used by the `Packager` for connecting to remote repositories (i.e. "transports").
-Deposit Services comes with a default configuration, but a production environment may override the default, and tell Deposit Services the location of the new confguration.
+The Packager (a.k.a.
+Transport) configuration contains the parameters used for connecting to remote repositories.
+Deposit Services comes with a default configuration, but a production environment will want to override the default.
+Defaults are overridden by creating a copy of the default configuration, editing it to suit, and setting `PASS_DEPOSIT_TRANSPORT_CONFIGURATION` to point to the new location.

 #### Packager configuration format

 The format of the configuration file are Java properties, and the keys are prefixed by well-known values.
 Each remote repository will have a prefix for its keys.
-The _default_ configuration of Deposit Services is listed below.
-There are two repositories supported, the NIH FTP server and the JScholarship DSpace instance.
-Each repository has a unique prefix: `transport.nihms.deposit.transport` for the NIH, and `transport.js.deposit.transport` for DSpace:
+There are two repositories supported, the NIH FTP server and the JScholarship DSpace instance: `transport.nihms.deposit.transport` for the NIH, and `transport.js.deposit.transport` for DSpace.
+The _default_ configuration of Deposit Services is listed below:

         transport.nihms.deposit.transport.authmode=userpass
         transport.nihms.deposit.transport.username=nihmsftpuser